 When selecting questions to ask employees during performance reviews, addressing several areas is important.
 Start by evaluating overall output to see how well employees meet their responsibilities.
 Then, look into their strengths to understand what they do well and how it benefits the team.

 Focus on areas for improvement to pinpoint challenges and opportunities for growth.
 Assess job satisfaction to gauge employees’ feelings about their roles and work environment.
 Finally, discuss future goals to align their career aspirations with the organization’s objectives.
+Additionally, you can track employee attendance to identify patterns that may affect productivity and engagement, ensuring that the organization can proactively address any underlying issues.

 Performance reviews are most valuable when conducted with skilled and motivated staff.
 Having top talent allows for deeper insights and more meaningful discussions.
 Are you looking for developers who excel in their roles and contribute to more effective performance reviews?
 Share your requirements with us!
 We’ll provide you with CVs of the best candidates within days.